bafyle/Facepage/README.md

 * six 1.16.0
 * Channels 3.0.4

+All dependencies needed are in requirement.txt file.
+Installing dependencies are in [create virtual environment](#create-virtual-environment) section

 ## Create Virtual Environment
 * If you don't have virtualenv installed in python, install it using:
 ~~~